GitSDSU/BlackJack-Simulator/README.md

 # BlackJack-Simulator
-A C++ console game application that tests the performance of a specific strategy.
-It runs through thousands of hands to determine if the strategy is successful.
+- A software that simulates a single player & dealer playing Blackjack
+- Uses standard blackjack rules & deck
+- Player uses a blackjack strategy card (similar to the ones found online or casinos)
+- Runs through 'N' number of hands and displays the amount of chips left
+- The default value of N is 10K & chips is 100K
+- The amount of chips left by the player & dealer is shown